-Every predator eats small fish and rarely seem to get tired of them.
-They come in many varieties which include the soft plastic paddle tail, jointed hard versions, huge lifelike swimbaits with real looking tails, and many other kinds.
-The soft plastic ones can be rigged on a dropshot rig, jighead, Texas rig, Alabama rig, and even used as a trailer to give some of the other lures in your arsenal a little more action.
-Baits like the spinnerbait, the bladed swim jig (normally called the Chatterbait), the buzzbait, and the arkie jig can really come alive with the addition of a soft swimbait.
+Every predator eats small fish and they rarely seem to get tired of them.
+These come in many varieties which include the soft plastic paddle tail, jointed hard versions, huge lifelike swimbaits with real looking tails, and many other kinds.
+The soft plastic ones can be rigged on a drop-shot rig, jighead, Texas rig, Alabama rig, and even used as a trailer to give some of the other lures in your arsenal a little more action.
+Baits like the spinnerbait, the bladed swim jig (normally called the Chatterbait), the buzz bait, and the Arkie jig can really come alive with the addition of a soft swimbait as a trailer.

 Being a soft body in contrast to the harder bodies that merely require a knot and a cast, this one is a particularly versatile bait that can get it done.

-The plastic extremely soft.
+The plastic is extremely soft.
 This allows for extreme action when it matters most.

-Since you are not going after small frys when fishing with swimbaits anyways, these naturally catch bigger fish.
-Once you have your terminal tackle in easy reach, you can easily get the very big girls with this.
+Since you are not going after small ones when fishing with swimbaits anyways, these naturally catch bigger fish.
+Once you have your terminal tackle in easy reach, you can easily get the very big girls with them.